 In large pan on the stovetop, brown the chicken thighs in batches so as to not crowd the pan.
 Deglaze the pan with the stock, getting up all of the fond (brown deliciousness).

-Add a little oil and the onions to soften slightly, about 5 minutes.
-Add the chickpeas, about 3 TBSP curry powder, and toss for a few seconds.
+Add a little oil to the pot and the onions; let soften slightly, about 5 minutes.
+Add the chickpeas, about 3 tsp Ras el Hanout powder, and toss for a few seconds.
 Add the olives, dates, and stock – stir.
 Layer the chicken thighs on top.

 Secure the lid on the IP, make sure the vent is sealed, and set it to high pressure for 15 minutes.
 Once that is done, allow it to naturally release for 10 minutes (this just means let it sit for 10 more minutes after the timer sounds).
 Then you can manually release the pressure (turn the knob to vent).

 Serve over brown rice – top with cilantro and chopped Marcona almonds.
 Grilled veggies are also a good side dish.

-Note about curry: I prefer this with Ras al Hanout (from the Spice House).
+Note about curry: I prefer this with Ras al Hanout (from the Spice House) – it’s amazing.
 I also use Penzey’s Curry Now seasoning, which is my favorite curry because it has a moderate/not-too-hot spice to it with a lot of flavor.